brendalaupg/transfer-app/README.md

 ## Description

 This project demonstrates a secure payment transfer module, with biometrics prompt.
 Its running React Native 0.79.5 and Expo 53.
+State management is handled with react-redux using redux toolkit, and the ui components are a mixture of react-native-paper + custom components using react native

 ## Assumptions